Napoletana Pizzeria Restaurant Review, Mountain View

 Full Napoletana Pizzeria image set

-Margherita pizza ($13) Tomato sauce, fresh mozzarella, basil, parmesan and extra virgin olive oil possess a wet and droopy center, a chewy edge, excellent mozzarella cheese, a light tomato sauce, very light charring, and a very thin crust.
+Margherita pizza ($16) Tomato sauce, fresh mozzarella, basil, parmesan and extra virgin olive oil possess a wet and droopy center, a chewy edge, excellent high quality mozzarella cheese, a light tomato sauce, very light charring, and a very thin crust.
 Clearly he knows how to make the pizza.
+This is about as close to Naples as you can get around San Francisco.
+Compare this to our review of Pizzeria Starita in Naples.

 Tiramisu ($6) Layers of Espresso soaked ladyfingers, cream and mascarpone cheese dusted with cocoa powder was heavily spiked and clearly homemade.
 Very smooth and not as creamy as most versions.